nzaker/ATOMAP/doc/automation.rst

 First, you should create a class for each of the sublattices in the structure.
 The sublattice process parameter class contains information about how the sublattice should be refined, zone axes and which order it has in the structure.
 The most intense sublattice has order 0, the second most intense sublattice has order 1, etc.
-Also, the sublattice inherits the class :py:class:`SublatticeParameterBase`.
+Also, the sublattice inherits the class :py:class:`~atomap.process_parameters.SublatticeParameterBase`.

 As the heavy A-atoms are best resolved in ADF/HAADF images, the dark field image will be used to find the atom positions of A.
 A class for the process parameters for *SublatticeA* can look like this: